Fun Ways to Teach Newton’s Laws of Motion to Students

 - Paper Airplane Races are always fun for students.
 Get creative with the designs and see how far each plane flies.
 Discuss how other factors, like lift, drag, or thrust, might affect the flight.

-Elevate teaching Newton’s laws of motion today!
+Teach Newton’s laws of motion with interactive virtual labs

 Virtual labs are effective ways to explore Newton’s laws of motion.
 Let’s take a look at just a few Gizmos.